r-shima/jackal_ros2_humble/README.md

 #### 2. Setting up the wireless network
 I used the NUMSR router in the Northwestern MSR lab.
 It is already set up, so all you need to do is to connect the Jackal to the NUMSR WiFi network.
-#### 3. Installing ROS2 Humble
+#### 3. Installing ROS 2 Humble
-* Install ROS2 Humble on your computer and the Jackal.
+* Install ROS 2 Humble on your computer and the Jackal.
 Instructions can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-* When installing ROS2 packages, I recommend installing `ros-humble-desktop-full`
+* When installing ROS 2 packages, I recommend installing `ros-humble-desktop-full`
 * Follow the instructions all the way up to "Environment setup"

 #### 4. Building packages from source and installing dependencies on the Jackal
-All of the packages for the Jackal are not available for ROS2 Humble, so they need to be built from source.
+All of the packages for the Jackal are not available for ROS 2 Humble, so they need to be built from source.

 The packages in the following repositories need to be built from source:
 * [jackal](https://github.com/jackal/jackal/tree/foxy-devel)